Community Wildfire Prevention Grant Program

 • Native American Tribes

-• Non-profit organizations or HOAs with a 501(c)(3) designation
+• Incorporated non-profit organizations with or without a 501(c)(3) designation

-• A privately held, for-profit company or corporation, only if 2:1 match can be provided.
+• A privately held, for-profit company or corporation, only if 1:1 match can be provided.

 • Equipment purchases to support forest fuels reduction programs and activities within and around communities.